Jamestown Evening Journal

 Submitted by PHGS Member

 Recently I purchased the "Jamestown Evening Journal" for Monday, January 18, 1886.
-In the hope that it might help someone else I will post some of the items in it.
-I don't have any other info on these people but will send out photocopies of the items to any one who wants one.
+In the hope that it might help someone else, I am posting some of the items in it.

 From the "Around About US" Column: